sf-18/sarahfeng/_posts/2024-09-24-gooseflesh.md

 --

-It was a routine inspection, the sheriff said, when he came to check out the grounds around the cabin.
-‘We got some reports about unregulated fires around here,’ he explained.
-‘People worried about the environment and all that.’
+It was a routine inspection, the sheriff explained, when he came to check the cabin grounds.
+‘We got some reports about unregulated fires.
+People fussin' about the environment and all that.’
 He sounded utterly unconcerned; conspiratorial, even.

 ‘We’ve been living out here for months,’ the stranger said.
 ‘It’s bullshit.’

-The sheriff made a sympathetic noise, then paused.
+The sheriff made a sympathetic noise.
 ‘Who’s we?’

 ‘Me and my wife.’